City of Lincoln/Lancaster County Print(PDF, 269KB)

 This process does not require a specific number of days for solicitation.
 Normally, Quotes are posted on the Ebid System for 1-10 days depending on the dollar amount and/or complexity of the product or service being requested.

-This process is used for commodities or services with a value over $50,000.00 (City) / $50,000.00 (County) where a firm fixed price for the products or services described is required to award the bid.
+This process is used for commodities or services with a value of $50,000.00 and over where a firm fixed price for the products or services described is required to award the bid.
 All Formal Bids are advertised for a minimum of 14 days (10 days in cases of emergencies).
 All Formal Bids are received via the Ebid System at a date and time specified in the bid.
 Bids are then unsealed and available for public viewing on the log-in page of the Ebid system under Closed Bid Opportunities.

 SAMPLES AND LITERATURE